 Set out below is the list of risks that currently sit on the Trust's BAF along with their scores.
 The scoring system is based on the well-established 5x5 methodology which scores risks according to the impact that they would have on the organisation and the likelihood of their occurring.
+The scoring grid reflects the score that was allocated to the risk when it was first added to the BAF, its current score, and the score that, if all efforts to manage the risk are successful, it would fall to.
+If the risk does achieve its target score, it would then be taken off the BAF.

 The small arrows against some of the risks indicate the most recent movements in the ratings, and the Board will note that risk 4 around safe staffing levels is at the highest possible rating of 25.
-There have been no downward movements in the scores during the last quarter.
+The most recent upward mov There have been no downward movements in the rement was in Risk 11 (cyber-attacks). scores during the last quarter.
+Author: Adewale Kadiri, Head of Corporate Governance Date: 3 March 2022